 There’s nothing quite like a sweet treat every now and then, and especially with our tropical weather, it’s understandable that we love our desserts.
 Dessert doesn’t always have to be over-indulgent, and in fact with the right ingredients it can even be healthy!
-So the next time you want a delicious yet nutritious treat, head on over to any of these 10 locations in Klang Valley for a healthy dessert.
+So the next time you want a delicious yet nutritious treat, head on over to any of these Top 10 Places For Healthy Desserts in Klang Valley.
 The brands you see here are the results of our recent poll in collaboration with Zomato.

 1) Raisin’ the roof

 Forget dessert induced guilt and head on over to Raisin’ the roof for delectable dessert options that will make you feel only good things.
 Get yourself a fruity parfait or yummy granola bars if you’re feeling particularly healthy, but one look at the dessert menu should sway you.
 With only natural ingredients and options for raw, vegan, dairy/gluten free items, their desserts are well worth a try.
 Try their chocolate chip skillet cookie for a decadent dessert, or their twist on ice-cream called ‘Nice Cream’ which does not contain any dairy, gluten, vegetable fat or refined sugar!

 Nestled in the famed location of Plaza Batai is Sitka, which is named for a city in Alaska, though the food you’ll find on their menu boasts more global flavours.
 Yes, you will find breakfasts, mains and snacks here, but they also have some notable desserts.
 While the offerings are decidedly international, they do have subtle nuances of Asian flavours that liven things up.
 Take the White Chocolate Cream for instance, which is powered up with Thai Basil.